Refined Selmer equations for the thrice-punctured line in depth two: Refined Selmer Schemes and the -Action

-consisting of $U_n^{\et}$-torsors that are crystalline at $p$, and unramified at all places not equal to $p$ outside $S$, following the definition given in \cite{kim-unipotent-albanese}\cite{BDCKW}\footnote{In the general case ($\mathcal{X}$ not necessarily of good reduction outside~$S$), these two definitions of the Selmer scheme disagree, with the Selmer scheme of \cite{BDCKW} being a closed subscheme of the Selmer scheme of \cite{kim-unipotent-albanese}.
-Since we are mainly interested in the case $\mathcal X=\PP^1_{\ZZ_S}\setminus\{0,1,\infty\}$, both definitions are equivalent for us.}.
-This gives rise to the following diagram, sometimes referred to as Kim's cutter,
+consisting of $G_{\QQ}$-equivariant $U_n^{\et}$-torsors that are crystalline at $p$, and unramified at all places not equal to $p$ outside $S$ \cite[p.~120]{kim-unipotent-albanese}. \footnote{Strictly speaking, $H^1(G_{\QQ}, U_n^{\et})$ is not a scheme but only a functor.
+The subfunctor of torsors which are unramified outside $T \coloneqq S \cup \{p\}$, however, is representable by a $\QQ_p$-scheme of finite type.
+It agrees with $H^1(G_T, U_n^{\et})$ where $G_T$ is the largest quotient of $G_{\QQ}$ which is unramified outside~$T$.
+The Selmer scheme $H^1_{f,S}(G_{\QQ}, U_n^{\et})$ is a closed subscheme of $H^1(G_T, U_n^{\et})$.} This gives rise to the following diagram, sometimes referred to as Kim's cutter,

 for all $n$.\footnote{Strictly speaking, the vertical arrows in the diagram don't make sense, since their domains are sets but their codomains are $\QQ_p$-schemes.
-These arrows in fact indicate maps from a set to the set of $\QQ_p$-points of the codomain, but this is customarily omitted from the notation.} Here the vertical arrows $j_S$, $j_p$, and $j_{\dR}$ denote the global, resp. local, resp. de Rham Kummer map, assigning to each $S$-integral (respectively, $p$-adic) point its path torsor relative to the fixed base point $b$ in the respective moduli space of torsors.
+These arrows in fact indicate maps from a set to the set of $\QQ_p$-points of the codomain, but this is customarily omitted from the notation.} Here the vertical arrows $j_S$, $j_p$, and $j_{\dR}$ denote the global, resp. local, resp. de Rham Kummer map, assigning to each $S$-integral (respectively, $p$-adic) point~$z$ the right torsor of paths from the fixed base point $b$ to~$z$ in the respective moduli space of torsors.\footnote{We use the functional convention for path composition, i.e. $\gamma_1 \gamma_2$ goes along $\gamma_2$ first and then along $\gamma_1$.
+Thus, the space of paths from ~$b$ to $z$ is a right torsor under the fundamental group at the base point $b$.} The localization map~$\loc_p$ is the map on cohomology classes given by restriction along the natural map~$G_p\to G_{\QQ}$.